raiyning/SDET-Glossary/README.md

 3. Describe how instance variables give objects attributes and properties

 ## Defining instance variables
 * Instance variable are variables that leave through the instance of a class. declaring an instance variable in a method that belongs to a calss would make that variable useble in all other meethods that belong to that intstace of the class.
-We declare instance variable by addinf ```@``` at the beggening of the variable name
+We declare instance variable by adding ```@``` at the beggening of the variable name

 ## Distinguishing instace variables from local variables
 * A variable are ways to passs data. for instance ```test = "something"``` in this we set a new variable called ```test``` and its value is ```"something"``` using the ```" "``` sign means the value is in form of string.
 This way we passed values/data through variable.